-The Issuer is a limited liability company (société anonyme/ naamloze vennootschap) under Belgian law, having its registered office at 1000 Brussels (Belgium), Chaussée de la Hulpe 120, registered with the Crossroads Bank for Enterprises under the number 0448.424.367 (RLE Brussels), LEI-code 549300TV00YGVZ6JQV51.
+The Issuer is a limited liability company (société anonyme/ naamloze vennootschap) organized under Belgian law, having its registered office at 1000 Brussels (Belgium), Chaussée de la Hulpe 120, registered with the Crossroads Bank for Enterprises under the number 0448.424.367 (RLE Brussels), LEI-code 549300TV00YGVZ6JQV51.

-On or around March 13, 2019, the Issuer will issue the Bonds (the "Bond Issue") for a principal amount of minimum EUR 20,000,000.
-The Bonds bear interest from the Issue Date (included) at an annual rate of 4.625 per cent (subject to any adjustment pursuant to Condition 4.5.3 or Condition 4.5.4 of the Terms and Conditions of the Bonds) and such interest will be payable on March 13 of each year (each an "Interest Payment Date"), up to and excluding March 13, 2024 (the "Maturity Date").
-The denomination of the Bonds shall be EUR 100,000 and integral multiples thereof.
-The Bonds can be redeemed early in the limited cases described in Condition 4.6 ("Redemption and Purchase") of the Terms and Conditions of the Bonds.
+On or around June 15, 2020, the Issuer will issue the Bonds (the "Bond Issue") for a principal amount of minimum EUR 20,000,000.
+The Bonds bear interest from the Issue Date (included) at an annual rate of 5 per cent. (subject to any adjustment pursuant to Condition 4.5 or Condition 4.5.3 of the Terms and Conditions of the Bonds) and such interest will be payable on June 15 of each year (each an "Interest Payment Date"), up to and excluding June 15, 2025 (the "Maturity Date").
+The denomination of the Bonds shall be EUR 100,000 and integral multiples thereof The Bonds can be redeemed early in the limited cases described in Condition 4.6. ("Redemption and Purchase") of the Terms and Conditions of the Bonds.
 Unless previously redeemed or purchased and cancelled in accordance with such Condition 4.6, the Bonds will be redeemed at their principal amount outstanding on the Maturity Date.

-Belfius Bank, a limited liability company (société anonyme/naamloze vennootschap) under Belgian law, having its registered office at 1210 Brussels (Belgium), Place Rogier 11, registered with the Crossroads Bank for Enterprises under the number 0403.201.185 (RLE Brussels) ("Belfius Bank SA/NV"), and ING, a limited liability company (naamloze vennootschap) incorporated under Dutch law, acting through its Belgian Branch, having its registered office in Belgium at Avenue Marnixlaan 24, 1000 Brussels, Belgium, registered with the Crossroads Bank for Enterprises under number 0828.223.909 ("ING N.V."), are acting Joint Book Runners (the "Joint Book Runners").
-Belfius Bank SA/NV has been appointed as sole domiciliary, calculation and paying agent (the "Agent").
+ING Belgium SA/NV, a credit institution (société anonyme/ naamloze vennootschap) incorporated under Belgian law, having its registered office in Belgium at Avenue Marnixlaan 24, 1000 Brussels, Belgium, registered with the Crossroads Bank for Enterprises under number 0403.200.393 ("ING Belgium SA/NV"), has been appointed as, calculation, paying and listing agent (the "Agent").

-The distribution of this Information Memorandum and related materials may be restricted by law in certain jurisdictions (see Section 10, Subscribtion and Sale).
+The distribution of this Information Memorandum and related materials may be restricted by law in certain jurisdictions (see Section 10, Subscription and Admission to Trading on Euronext Growth).
 Persons into whose possession this Information Memorandum come are required to inform themselves of, and to observe any of these restrictions.
-In particular the Bonds have not been and will not be registered under the United States Securities Act of 1933 (as amended or replaced from time to time).
+In particular, the Bonds have not been and will not be registered under the United States Securities Act of 1933 (as amended or replaced from time to time).
 Subject to certain exceptions, the Bonds may not be offered nor sold in the United States or to U.S. persons.

-This Information Memorandum does not constitute a prospectus within the meaning of article 20 of the Belgian Law of 16 June 2006 on the public offer of placement instruments and the admission to trading of placement instruments on regulated markets (loi relative aux offres publiques d'instruments de placement at aux admissions d'instruments de placement à la négociation sur des marchés réglementés/wet op de openbare aanbieding van beleggingsinstrumenten en de toelating van beleggingsinstrumenten tot de verhandeling op een gereglementeerde markt) (the "Belgian Prospectus Law"), as amended or replaced from time to time, or of the Directive 2003/71/EC of the European Parliament and the Council of 4 November 2003 (the "Prospectus Directive"), as amended or replaced from time to time.
+This Information Memorandum does not constitute a prospectus for the purpose of article 7 of the Belgian Law of 11 July 2018 on the public offer of placement instruments and the admission to trading of placement instruments on regulated markets (loi relative aux offres publiques d'instruments de placement et aux admissions d'instruments de placement à la négociation sur des marchés réglementés/wet op de openbare anabieding van beleggingsinstrumenten en de toelating van beleggingsinstrumenten tot de verhandeling op een gereglementeerde markt) (the "Belgian Prospectus Law"), as amended or replaced from time to time, or of article 3.1 of Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC (the "Prospectus Regulation"), as amended or replaced from time to time.